DarkoDamjanovic/SolidRock.AppTemplate.iOS/README.md

 ## Protocol oriented loose coupling

 Every dependency is injected as a protocol, never the concrete implementation itself.
-In this way loose coupling is assured thru the whole App.
-In this way we gain all the advantages of loose coupling.
+In this way [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) is assured thru the whole App.

 ## Testing